 Students admitted to HHSP may receive funding from three sources.
 Each funding source has its own set of eligibility criteria.
 First, every HHSP student receives the HHSP scholarship.
 Second, some HHSP students are eligible for the HHSP promise award.
 Third, students may also receive funding from academic units that partner with HHSP.

 Every HHSP student pursuing a bachelor’s degree at IU receives the HHSP Scholarship, which is allocated on a yearly basis for up to four years (or eight consecutive semesters).
 The scholarship is $6,000 per year, but the renewal amount is conditional on performance.
-A student must maintain a cumulative 3.00 GPA and complete the program’s L.E.A.D. requirements at the end of each semester to renew the award at the full amount.
+A student must maintain a cumulative 3.00 GPA at the end of each academic year to renew the award at the full amount for the following academic year.
 The renewal amounts are described in the table below.

 Students are eligible for eight consecutive semesters of the HHSP award.
 This implies that students who pause their studies at IU may lose eligibility for the HHSP scholarship.
 Students who withdraw or transfer from IU for no more than two semesters may request reinstatement into HHSP.
 Other circumstances may be considered on a case-by-case basis.